What Counselors Do?

 - Post-secondary planning

-PARENTS should contact their child’s guidance counselor with:
+PARENTS should contact their child’s school counselor with:

 - Concerns regarding academic performance